arandomdevwhodoesnothing/toolbox.c/README.md

 **NOT ASSOCIATED WITH ANDROID TOOLBOX**

 gnu coreutils reimplantation.
 Written in C from Scratch.
+Also Includes It's Own Shell

 Note: Some commands may not work or not implemented.
 This Project is under MIT License

 Compress the tar.lz4 file to install toolbox

-New Update: Addeed dd, sync, readlink, env, test, tr, fixed tac, etc.
+New Update: Added dd, sync, readlink, env, test, tr, fixed tac, etc.

 Licensed under MIT License
 ## Tools Supported